 Emergency & Trauma

-As a fully verified Level 3 trauma center open 24/7, Firelands Regional Medical Center provides residents and visitors with the resources necessary to provide prompt assessment, resuscitation, emergency operations and stabilization of the trauma patient.
+As a fully verified Level 3 trauma center open 24/7, the emergency physicians at Firelands Regional Medical Center provide residents and visitors with prompt assessment, resuscitation, emergency operations and stabilization of the trauma patient.

 Firelands Regional Medical Center’s 30-bed emergency room treats over 53,000 patients per year.
 It is open 24/7 and is the most frequently selected provider of emergency services in the region and approximately three times larger than other area ERs.
 Features include:

 - Team of physicians board-certified in emergency medicine

 - Nurses trained in emergency medicine

 - Staff certified in trauma and advanced cardiac life support (adult and pediatric)